hasithvm/lasm/README.md

-p86asm -- replacement assembler for the p86 virtual machine.
+p86asm -- replacement assembler for the p86 virtual machine

+Incomplete alpha build of revised assembler.

+Missing features:
+Write-to-memory operations are not supported, but I/O is.
+Register-displacement addressing mode is not supported.
+Selectable file output, currently hardcoded to dump "out.obj".

+Currently compiles only with GCC and C++11 support.

 Copyright (C) 2012 Hasith Vidanamadura, contributing authors Robert Nelson and Darren Stahl.

 Original p86asm specification (C) Trevor Pearce (2001)

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by